 United States Court of Appeals for the Fourth Circuit

 United States District Court for the Eastern District of Virginia

 United States District Court for the Western District of Virginia

 North Carolina State Bar

-Maritime Law Association of the United States, Proctor Member, Vice Chair of Inland Waters and Towing Committee
+Maritime Law Association of the United States, Proctor Member, Former Chair of Inland Waters and Towing Committee

 Virginia Maritime Association, Board of Directors and Membership Committee

 “The Limitation of Liability Act: Arcane But Ours,” Benedict’s Maritime Bulletin., Vol. 14, No. 2 (Second Quarter 2016)

 “E-Discovery, Facebook Shenanigans, and Fraud: The Crowe v.
 Marquette Transportation Case,” Benedict’s Maritime Bulletin, Vol. 14, No. 1 (First Quarter 2016)

 Recent Developments in Admiralty and Maritime Law, Tort Trial & Insurance Practice Law Journal (Vol 51:2) (Winter 2016) (contributing author)